RLD-JL/Just-Listen/README.md

 - Adds songs to favorite
 - Check your recent played
 - Different themes
+- Shuffle, repeat one/all songs
+- Notification manager displayed
 - No data leaves your phone, other than the calls to get information from Audius APIs

 ## WARNING ⚠️